Homemade Herb Infused Oils

 Fill the jar with herbs, but not too full - you want enough space so that the oil can completely cover them.
 For bulkier herbs like peppercorns, I pulse them in a coffee grinder to release more of their properties.
 It’s not necessary, but it's what I do.

 Now, it’s time to add your oil.
-I use either extra virgin olive oil or avocado oil; avocado is my prefered oil as it has a higher smoke point and a lot of my creations involve using heat.
-Extra virgin olive oil is great for its anti-inflammatory properties and skin benefits, but feel free to experiment with other oils like fractionated coconut oil or jojoba oil based on your what you'll be making when you are finished.
+I use either extra virgin olive oil or avocado oil; avocado is my preferred oil as it has a higher smoke point and a lot of my creations involve using heat.
+Extra virgin olive oil is great for its anti-inflammatory properties and skin benefits, but feel free to experiment with other oils like fractionated coconut oil or jojoba oil based on your what you plan to make when you're finished.

 Pour the oil into the jar until the herbs are fully submerged, leaving a little space at the top.
 Seal the jar with an airtight lid (I will add wax paper over the opening before sealing with the lid), and every few days, give it a gentle shake to help the infusion process.
 You can also open the jar every now and then to stir and lightly press the herbs with a wooden or plastic spoon.
 Just be sure to wipe the edges and reseal the jar tightly.

-Store the jar in a warm spot in your home, like a sunny window or on the kitchen counter.
+Store the jar in a warm spot in your home, like a sunny window or on the kitchen counter (I infuse oils in the warmer months).
 Anywhere that isn’t too cold will work - just don’t forget to shake it!

 Let the herbs infuse in the oil for 4 to 6 weeks - I've even gone longer.
 I know it’s a long wait, but trust me, the result will be worth it.
 After the infusion period, strain the oil using a doubled-up piece of cheesecloth.
 Squeeze out every last drop of liquid.
 If needed, you can strain it a second time for extra clarity.